thejoemit/Csocketdl/README.md

 # Csocketdl
 A Client/Server TCP socket based remote file downloader writen in C. This code was created for submission to Assignment1 for NET4005 at Carleton University in Fall 2016.

+Example 1: The Server is running in a finite state waiting for incoming TCP connections when the client is launched pointed at a file that exists on the server.
+Packet exchanges are depicted in "File Found Transaction"

+* The session is established, then the client writes the filename character array to the server socket.
+* The server will then write to the client socket the filename and the size in bytes.
+* The server will push all the bytes of the file to the client socket untile the end of file is reached then it will wait.
+* The client will write the recieved data on the socket to a file until it has reached the intended size, then it will terminate the tcp session.

 # Compile
     gcc -pthread server.c -o Server
     gcc client.c -o Client